Gkiokan/limehome-coding-challenge/README.md

 out to the frontend.
 There are several ways of doing it, I have made some of them in my code as you can see.

 Without the research and configuration for the Google API I've used aprox.
 3 hours on the GooglePlaceController.
-On top of that I spend time on doing coding clean and building the frontend up more then required.
+On top of that I spend time on coding clean and building the frontend up more then required.
+All Requests are handled by the GooglePlaceController and there are all the basic settings for the requests
+which goes then out to google.

 The Google Map Markers have a click event listener, which is currently not used but I have planed that on click a little Overlay goes over the map and describes the nessesary Information about the property.